itmo-escience/datavis_en/practice/practice1/README.md

 ## GIT

 In this course, we will be using a tool called `git` to track changes to our code.
 We'll also be using Github, an online tool for hosting git repositories.

-Sign up for a [github](https://github.com/) account (if you don't already have one).
+So first you need to sign up for a [github](https://github.com/) account (if you don't already have one).

-To use `git` you first need to download it.
-You can do it [here](https://git-scm.com/downloads).
+And we will also use `git` as a version control system.
+You can download `git` [here](https://git-scm.com/downloads).
-`git` is a version control system that keeps track of all changes in our project.
 You can use `git` directly from the command line or using any of GUI clients such as [gitkraken](https://www.gitkraken.com/).
 Then we need to configure username and email address which we've used in our github account.
 ```